The Marked · Chapter 13

 This time it was the Pattersons.

 Saturday morning.
 The Patterson kitchen.
 Pancakes on the griddle.
-Ren is eleven and wearing a T-shirt two sizes too large because Mrs. Patterson bought it that way on purpose — "You'll grow into it," she said, and the saying was a promise that she expected him to be there for the growing.
-The syrup is the specific brand.
-The kind he mentioned once, four months ago, casually, the way children mention things they want: sideways, without pressure, testing whether the want will be received.
+Ren is eleven in a T-shirt two sizes too large because Mrs. Patterson bought it for the body she expected him to grow into.
+The syrup is the brand he mentioned once, sideways, hoping not to want too loudly.

 She remembered.
 She bought it every week.